Seagate/cortx-motr/doc/sm/index.rst

 are many threads, some running on available processors, some *blocked* (that is, not running anywhere).
-In addition to the usual call stack (which is actually *a user-space stack*), each thread also has *a kernel stack* that is used whenever execution enters code mode for whatever reason.
+In addition to the usual call stack (which is actually *a user-space stack*), each thread also has *a kernel stack* that is used whenever execution enters kernel mode for whatever reason.

 .. image:: kernel-stack.png